BrianInGermany/BrianInGermany.github.io/_posts/2020-10-16-Homemade-Smarthome.markdown

 <figcaption>This ESP8266 is wired to a magnetic door switch, which sends a signal each time it is opened.</figcaption>
 </figure>

-Set up a few different sensors around the house connected to NodeMCUs, and program them all to publish their readings to your MQTT broker.
+Set up a few different sensors around the house connected to ESPs, and program them all to publish their readings to your MQTT broker.

 # Receiving Sensor Data, Generating the Dashboard
 With the open-source low-code programming suite [Nodered](https://nodered.org/) running on a server of your choice, you can easily subscribe to an unlimited number of MQTT topics and perform actions based on the input you receive.